-As an athlete it’s not a matter of if, but when a workout will be missed.
-Most athletes manage a full time job, family responsibilities, other hobbies, and a thousand other things in conjunction with their training schedule (not to mention the current global pandemic).
-Life happens and workouts will be missed.
-With that fact out of the way let’s look at how to best move past missed sessions, and set yourself up for success moving forward.
+As an athlete, it’s not a matter of if, but when a workout will be missed.
+Most athletes manage a full time job, family responsibilities, other hobbies, and a thousand other things in conjunction with their training schedule.
+Life happens, and workouts will be missed.
+With that fact out of the way, let’s look at how to best move past missed sessions and set yourself up for success moving forward.

 One Workout Doesn’t Create Fitness

-So often athletes will put undue pressure on a singular session, thinking that it will be the one that accelerates fitness.
+So often, athletes put undue pressure on a singular session, thinking that it will accelerate fitness.
 While certain sessions can be important for race prep and can be breakthrough performances, remember that no single workout creates the final product.
 Optimal fitness is built through consistency and over time.
-By shifting to a mindset of long term growth and consistency the pressure that so often accompanies workouts can be alleviated.
+By shifting to a mindset of long-term growth and consistency, the pressure that so often accompanies workouts can be alleviated.

 Refocus Your Energy